07.06.2018 by Charles Burns

-I recently came across the work of a talented artist called Sarah Harrington and her hollow cut silhouettes.
-Sarah Harrington was professional silhouettist who worked during the latter part of the eighteenth century.
-What struck me in particular about about her work, apart from her obvious love of hats, is that they are all cut inside-out.
-During her career she visited many parts of the country in the pursuit of her art.
-She made hollow-cut silhouettes of many prominent people of the day, including King George II.
-She also made some painted silhouettes.
+I recently came across the work of a talented silhouettist called Sarah Harrington.
+She was a professional silhouettist who worked during the latter part of the eighteenth century.
+What struck me about about her work (apart from her obvious love of hats) is that they’re all cut inside-out!

-What I mean by “cut inside-out” is that her profiles are all cut out from the middle of a sheet of white paper (now rather yellowed.)
-The silhouette was then created by placing a black material, eg. silk, behind the cutting.
-As there are no entry lines in the profile she presumably began each silhouette by stabbing the paper with the points of her scissors.
+Cutting “inside-out” means that Sarah’s profiles are all cut as holes in sheets of white paper (now rather yellowed.)
+The shadow effect of the silhouette was then created by placing a black material, eg. silk, behind the cutting.
+As there are no entry lines cut into the paper she presumably began each silhouette by stabbing the paper with the points of her scissors.
 This counter-intuitive technique is quite tricky, but does make sense in an age when black paper would not have been available.

-Many of Sarah Harrington’s silhouette are backed with dark blue, rather than black, paper.
-One of the advantages of the technique is that you can change the colour of your silhouette very easily.
+Many of Sarah Harrington’s silhouettes are backed with dark blue, rather than black paper.
+One advantage of this technique is that you can change the colour of your silhouette very easily.

 Ever curious, I’ve been experimenting with the technique myself.
 I find that the main problem is to turn the scissors freely, meaning I need to insert the scissors alternately from above and below the paper, depending on which way I’m turning them.
 Strangely, the natural direction of the profile is reversed.
-For a right-handed artist the conventional wisdom is that it’s easily to cut the right profile than the left.
-However, with hollow cut silhouettes the reverse is true.
-It’s easier for the right-handed artist to cut the left profile.
+Right-handed artists usually find it easier to cut the right profile.
+However, when hollow cutting, the reverse is true: it’s easier for right-handed artists to cut the left profile.